 Upload your files to Specific directory

-To make this tutorial and show you an example, we will try uploading a plugin to our WordPress site, and activate it.
+To make this tutorial and show you an example, we will try uploading a plugin to our WordPress site, and activating it.

 NOTE: WordPress requires certain file types to be uploaded and stored in certain location.
 For example, you should upload WordPress plugins to /wp-content/plugins, themes to /wp-content/themes location, and images to /wp-content/uploads.